The Bankrate promise

-Thanks to the CARD Act of 2009 and a 2013 update from the Consumer Financial Protection Bureau (CFPB), it’s legal to use your household income, including a spouse or partner’s income, when applying for a credit card or asking for a credit line increase.
-You do, though, need to be 21 years old and have “reasonable access” to your partner’s income for this rule to apply.
+If you’re worried you won’t be able to get a credit card because you’re not earning an income, you’ll be happy to know you can use a spouse or partner’s income when you apply.
+This news comes thanks to the Credit Card Accountability Responsibility and Disclosure Act (CARD Act) of 2009 and a 2013 update from the Consumer Financial Protection Bureau (CFPB), both of which made it legal to use your household income when applying for a credit card or asking for a credit line increase.
+For this rule to apply, you simply need to be 21 years old and have “reasonable access” to your partner’s income.

 Which credit card issuers allow you to list income from another person?